geovedi/book-notes/2021/the-premonition.notes.md

 ## Introduction: The Missing Americans
 - Introduction to the Book:
-  - The author started the book due to a mix of obligation and opportunism.
+  - Lewis started the book due to a mix of obligation and opportunism.
   - The book "The Fifth Risk" framed the federal government as a manager of existential risks during the Trump administration.
   - The federal government was portrayed as a collection of experts managing various risks.
 - Government Mismanagement and Neglect: